 Site of famous Battle of Navarino.
 The Turkish built 16th century castle has much to explore including an interesting museum.
 Young and old will enjoy this trip.

-A well reviewed archeological site is very well reviewed.
-Visitors commonly rank their enjoyment of Ancient Messini along side Mystras, Olympia and Epidavros even though it is far less well known and it is in easy reach of Chrani.
+A well reviewed archaeological site whose visitors commonly rank their enjoyment of Ancient Messene along side Mystras, Olympia and Epidavros even though it is far less well known and it is in easy reach of Chrani.
 Take water on a hot day.
 The site is both massive and massively important.
-The local village is quaint with an excellent jeweller who makes much of what he has for sale
+The local village is quaint with an excellent jeweller who makes much of what he has for sale Click/Tap for Picture Gallery

 Kalamata (population approximately 70,000) is the second-largest city of the Peloponnese.
 It lies at the head of the Messinian Gulf near the ancient city of Pharai mentioned by Homer.
 Kalamata is renowned as the land of the Kalamatianos dance and the silk kerchief; of succulent dark olives, honey-eyed figs, the honey-covered sesame sweet called pasteli and of course excellent modern and traditional shopping facilities